-According to the STECF 19-13 report, the 2014 criteria (2014 balance indicator guidelines), the financial indicator values would suggest that the Finnish fleet in 2017 was essentially out of kilter with the fishing opportunities.
+According to the STECF 20-11 report, the 2014 criteria (2014 balance indicator guidelines), the financial indicator values would suggest that the Finnish fleet in 2018 was essentially in balance with the fishing opportunities.
+Based on the indicators, only vessels of less than 10 metres in length were not in balance.